outbrain/ci-friendly-flatten-maven-plugin/README.md

 Will install all artifacts with 5.0.0-SNAPSHOT version.

-2. Provide version with revision arg
+2. Provide the version with revision arg

 `mvn clean install -Drevision=<VERSION>`

 Will install all artifacts with your provided *VERSION*

-## Deploy
+## Deploying artifacts

 Same as above, just use `mvn clean deploy -Drevision=<VERSION>`

 ## How we configured it ?

-Tools we used:
-- Bash script
-- Bitbucket as repository management.
-- TeamCity as build management and deployment.

-Steps:
-1. Add *ci-friendly-flatten-maven-plugin* to your pom.xml project as mentioned above.
+1. We added *ci-friendly-flatten-maven-plugin* to our pom.xml.
 2. TeamCity Configuration:

-    - Add project system param "system.version" and set with default value.
+    - Added a project system param `system.version`.

     - The project build steps:

-      - Step #1 - (Maven step) Write next revision into revision.txt file
+      - Step #1 - (Maven step) Fetch the latest git tag, increment it and write the result to revision.txt.
+      This is the version we are going to release.

         `mvn ci-friendly-flatten:version`
-      - Step #2 - (Command line step) Set system.version param in order we can use it in other steps
+      - Step #2 - (Command line step) Set a `system.version` TeamCity parameter with our soon to be released version, in order to use it in the next steps

         ```
         #!/bin/bash -x
         VER_PATH="%teamcity.build.checkoutDir%/revision.txt"